 - File encryption prevents unauthorized parties from viewing information and sensitive data.

 The most common use for file encryption software is to secure financial information, such as credit cards or bank account numbers, but a business can use encryption for any information it wants to keep secure.

 3. Secure Servers for Communicating

-Using publicly viewed and accessible applications like webmail leaves a business vulnerable to hack attacks.
+Using publicly viewed and accessible applications like webmail leave a business vulnerable to hack attacks.
 A secure server, like a hosted exchange, can provide a higher level of security.
 Many businesses prefer to use secure servers to access communications platforms to reduce the possibility of the public viewing secure information.

 4. Updated Operating Systems

-A business can implement maximum-security measures by keep its operating systems updated, current, and fully functional.
+A business can implement maximum-security measures by keeping its operating systems updated, current, and fully functional.
 There are numerous windows of opportunity to breach a network when the operating system has passed its prime or has minor glitches in it.

 5. Dedicated Computers